Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 Lets just say I had Mommy issues...
 I have a mother that repeats whatever thought comes to her mind.
 I was told by her how ugly I am and how I thought I was all of that (quote on quote when I wear makeup) from 16 up until 35 yrs old note I'm currently 35.
 I got over my childhood issues but being put down verbally year after year broke my heart mainly because I could understand harshness from a stranger but not my own mother.
 I knew I would never tell my mother she was ugly or that she didn't look her best because I'd never want to hurt her and the thoughts never really crossed my mind.
 I felt like I was being attacked and daggers pierced my heart.
 Now that I have understanding why and how this could happen I no longer take offense.

 Note: Lest Satan should get an advantage of us: for we are not ignorant of his devices.
-(2 Corinthians 2:11)
+(2 Corinthians 2:11) For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
+(Ephesians 6:12)

 *Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.
 (Proverb 18:21)